Save Time by Automating Repetitive Tasks with Simple-to-Use Macros

-Join us as seasoned Excel coach Dennis Taylor explains exactly what macros are and how to put them to work for you right now!
+Join us to discover exactly what macros are and how to put them to work for you right now!
 You’ll learn the best and fastest ways to create and modify time-saving macros with a minimum of effort, including:

 - Recognizing situations ideal for creating macros

 - How to create a macro by recording, and why this is usually the best way to create a macro